Scorers

 import { createScorer } from "evalite";

-const containsParis = createScorer<string>({ name: "Contains Paris", description: "Checks if the output contains the word 'Paris'.", scorer: ({ output }) => { return output.includes("Paris") ?
+const containsParis = createScorer<string, string>({ name: "Contains Paris", description: "Checks if the output contains the word 'Paris'.", scorer: ({ output }) => { return output.includes("Paris") ?
 1 : 0; },});

 evalite("My Eval", { data: async () => { return [{ input: "Hello" }]; }, task: async (input) => { return input + " World!"; }, scorers: [containsParis],});